• Skip to primary navigation

 Alright, enough yapping.
 Let’s talk about what’s in this thing.

-• Hearts of Palm: These are usually found canned or jarred in the canned vegetables or pickles aisle of grocery stores, or you can buy hearts of palm online.
+• 2 14-ounce cans Hearts of Palm: These are usually found canned or jarred in the canned vegetables or pickles aisle of grocery stores, or you can buy hearts of palm online.
 If you don’t want to use them for whatever reason, you can substitute chickpeas.

-• Mango: A touch of sweetness is wonderful in this.
+• 1 cup diced mango: A touch of sweetness is wonderful in this.
 It really balances out all the flavors.
-Pineapples, peaches, nectarines, strawberries, apricots, etc. would all also work in place of mango.
+Pineapples, peaches, nectarines, strawberries, or even apricots would all also work in place of mango.

-• Lime juice: Lemon juice will also work, but lime is particularly nice here.
+• ¼ cup lime juice: Lemon juice will also work, but lime is particularly nice here.

-• Sea salt: Use the salt of your choice, and use less if needed.
-We like pink Himalayan salt because of the flavor but also because it’s not as salty as regular salt, ya know?
+• 1 teaspoon sea salt: Use the salt of your choice, and use less if needed.
+We like sea salt because it’s not as salty as regular salt, ya know?
+If all you have is table salt or kosher salt, I would add half the amount, mix, and taste before adding more.

-• Dulse flakes: Again, optional, but if you’d like there to be a slight seafood flavor as is traditional for ceviche, I highly recommend dulse flakes.
-You could alternatively use kelp flakes.
+• 1 teaspoon dulse flakes: These are optional but if you’d like there to be a slight seafood flavor in your vegan ceviche (since this dish is traditionally made with fish), I highly recommend dulse flakes.
+You could alternatively use kelp granules or flakes or even a few crumbled nori sheets.

 How to Make Vegan Ceviche